kunwar81145vats/Web-1001-Git-Demo/README.md

-# Demo repository for connecting a visual studio project with git
+# Demo repository for connecting a visual studio project with github